Berkeley-CS61B/website-fa23/materials/lab/lab12/index.md

 For the checkoff, we'll be looking for the following:
 - Pieces can be moved left, down, and right with the `a`, `s` and `d` keys respectively and rotated left and right with `q` and `w` respectively.
+- Other keys should not do anything (i.e. if we press on `h`, that should not affect the game board)
 - When a row is completed, the score is updated accordingly.
-- The score renders throughout the game and doesn't disappear at any point.
+- The score renders throughout the game and does not disappear at any point.
 - The game stops once the game over condition is met.

 If you're getting checked off asynchronously through Ed, you will need to provide a screen recording of all of the above,